Ambulance and medical transportation

 - Transfers from home or a covered skilled nursing facility (SNF) to a physician’s office or other facilities for outpatient treatment, procedures or tests.

-- Transportation from a hospital that is capable of treating the patient to another hospital primarily for the convenience of the patient or patient’s family, physician or other health care provider.
+- Transportation from a hospital that is capable of treating the patient to another hospital primarily for the convenience of the patient or patient’s family, physician or other health care provider, or because the patient and/or patient’s family prefer a specified hospital or physician.

 - Transportation by air when ground transportation is available and the time required to transport the patient by ground does not endanger the patient's life or health.